SDGforskning/sdg-strings/SDG14_query_action_WoS.md

               ("taxonom*" OR "genom*" OR "genetic" OR "species" OR "biodiversity" OR "diversity") NEAR/5
                   ("research" OR "capacity"
-                  OR "knowledge" OR "data"
+                  OR "knowledge" OR "data" OR "software"
-                  OR "compentenc*" OR "expertise" OR "capabilit*"
+                  OR "compentenc*" OR "expertise" OR "capabilit*" OR "skills" OR "database$" OR "register$" OR "reference librar*" OR "inventory" OR "inventories" OR "information system$"
-                  OR "database$" OR "register$" OR "inventory" OR "inventories" OR "information system$" OR "infrastructure$" OR "facilities"
+                  OR "guidelines"
-                  OR "herbaria" OR "museum collection$"
+                  OR "infrastructure$" OR "facilities" OR "sampling equipment" OR "laboratory facilities" OR "herbaria" OR "museum collection$"
                   )
             )